-Overall Homeless Prevention Outcome: The homeless population in the City of Mobile decreased from 635 in 2018 to 505 in 2019, down 79% (inclement weather).
-This was based on the Point-in-Time Count conducted on January 23, 2019.
+Overall Homeless Prevention Outcome: The homeless population in the City of Mobile show a slight increase from 505 persons last year to 588 this year, up 88% (inclement weather).
+This was based on the Point-in-Time Count conducted on January 28, 2020.